microsoftgraph/react-excelstarter-sample/README.md

 1. Select **Register** to create the application.

-   The application's Overview page the properties of your app.
+   The application's Overview page shows the properties of your app.

 4. Copy the *Application (client) Id*.
 This is the unique identifier for your app.